TheOdinProject/curriculum/foundations/introduction/introduction_to_web_development.md

 ### Motivation

 Learning to code is incredibly rewarding but can also be difficult and frustrating.
-The strongest assets you can have as a student are a desire to build, a problem-solving mind, and persistence in the face of setbacks.
+The strongest assets you can have as a learner are a desire to build, a problem-solving mind, and persistence in the face of setbacks.

 The web development industry has a long history of successful developers with varying backgrounds, so people tend to care more about what you've actually **built** than how you got there.